Jakob Oberholzer (1862–1939) [1]

 Terrain model made by Jakob Oberholzer, Canton Glarus (Switzerland), 1911, scale 1:50,000, 112 x 88 cm, geologically coloured by Max R. Geiser.

-Oberholzer's graphic skills and his ability of detailed observation play a crucial role not only in designing geological maps, but also creating various reliefs.
+Oberholzer's graphic skills and his ability to observe details played a crucial role in designing geological maps and creating various relief models.
 In 1911 he carved from plaster a terrain model of his home canton of Glarus in the scale of 1:50,000.
 Nearly 100 years later, this handmade model was used as an intermediate piece for a huge terrain model automatically carved by a milling machine with a final dimension of ca. 70 x 500 cm.
 The model is displayed at the permanent Focus Terra exhibition at ETH Zurich.

 [1] Räber, Stefan; Hurni, Lorenz.
 An ambitious Relief Model Project.
 2008, pdf.